Gone (NSYNC song)

 "Gone" is a song by American boy band NSYNC.
-It was released as the second single from their third studio album, Celebrity (2001).
-The band first performed the song on PopOdyssey during mid-2001, and it was released to US radio on August 21, 2001.
+It was released as the second single from their fourth studio album, Celebrity (2001).
+The band first performed the song on PopOdyssey during mid-2001, and it was sent to US radio on August 21, 2001.
 The physical release of the single did not occur until October 15, 2001, when a CD single was issued in Australia.
 It is the first NSYNC single where Justin Timberlake sings all lead vocals.

-The song was nominated at the 44th Grammy Awards for Best Pop Performance by a Duo or Group with Vocals, but lost to U2's "Stuck in a Moment You Can't Get Out Of".
+The song was nominated at the 44th Annual Grammy Awards for Best Pop Performance by a Duo or Group with Vocals, but lost to U2's "Stuck in a Moment You Can't Get Out Of".

-Background
+Background and composition

-"Gone" was initially written by Timberlake and Wade Robson for Michael Jackson in 2001.
+"Gone" was initially written by Justin Timberlake and Wade Robson for Michael Jackson in 2001.
 However, Jackson passed on the song, which allowed Timberlake to introduce it in an A&R meeting for NSYNC's next album, Celebrity.
 It was the first song Timberlake cut on his own, as he brought it to the group to record together.
 Jackson eventually changed his mind and requested to be featured on the song as a duet; however, the song was already released, and the two could not find a way to revamp it.
 In an interview with Oprah Winfrey, Timberlake expressed, "[Michael] was very absolute about the fact that he wanted it to be a duet between himself and I."

 In an interview with Billboard, JC Chasez described the song's significance on the group: ["Gone"] is about as raw as it gets.
 It's just us and a beat-box, with just a tiny accent of acoustic guitar and violin.
 That song is a proud moment for us; it really shows how tight we are as a group."

 Timberlake got the idea for the song when his then-girlfriend Britney Spears went to the hair salon and did not return for hours.
 The song and music video were notable departures for the group; previous NSYNC singles always had verses divided between lead vocalists Timberlake and Chasez, and in earlier music videos each group member had a storyline.
 "Gone" has Timberlake singing both verses as well as the bridge, runs, and ad libs.
 He is also the focus of the accompanying music video, with Timberlake getting mostly solo footage while his bandmates appear together separately.

+The song is set in the key of C major and C minor (recorded in B major and B minor) at 56 bpm.